captnswing/graphite_fabric/README.rst

 ==================

-once fabric is installed, and the ec2 instance is running, just paste the hostname of the instance into the ec2 function's ``env.hosts`` variable.
+once fabric is installed, and the ec2 instance is running, just paste the hostname of the instance into the ``EC2_HOSTNAME`` variable at the top of the script.

-Also, change the name of the keypair used to create the instance in the ec2 function's ``env.key_filename`` variable.
+Also, change the name of the keypair used to create the instance in the ``EC2_KEYPAIR`` variable.
 The keypair need to be available in your local ``.ssh`` directory, you should be able to ssh into your instance before proceeding.

 Then just invoke